Networked-Control-Systems-Lab/Networked-Control-Systems-Lab.github.io/_pages/people.md

 ---

 I am a graduate student in the Department of Mechanical Engineering at UT Austin.
 My research interests lie in robotics, path-planning and perception.
 I completed my bachelor's from College of Engineering Pune in India.
 In my free time, I enjoy swimming and listening to music.
 [Apurva’s website](https://patil-apurva.github.io/portfolio/)

+Alumni
+---

+Michael Hibbard (Graduated with PhD in 2024, currently at Starfish Space) Hyunho Jung (Graduated with PhD in 2024, currently at the Republic of Korea Air Force (ROKAF)) Ali Reza Pedram (Grudated with PhD in 2023, currently at Georgia Tech) Binghan He (Postdoc researcher until 2022, currently at UC Berkeley) Riku Funada (Postdoc researcher until 2020, currently at Tokyo Institute of Technology) Jeb Stefan (Graduated with M.S. in 2019, currently at Odyssey Space Research)